 - Be sure to use non-chlorinated water as the chlorine will kill the starter culture.

 Fermented Carrots – Step by Step

-If you’ve tried this fermented carrots recipe or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
+If you’ve tried Fermented Carrots or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, INSTAGRAM, YouTube and TWITTER

 Now for the Recipe…